djangid63/djangid63/README.md

 🌟 **Aspiring Developer on a Journey** 🌟

 Hello!
 I'm currently diving into the tech field, learning and growing every day.
-My goal is to become a proficient front-end developer within the next 6 months.
-By 2026, I aim to expand my skills and knowledge to become a full-stack developer.
+My goal is to become a full stack developer within the next year.
 Join me on this exciting journey as I explore the world of coding and development!

 <!---
 djangid63/djangid63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.